gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

     - multiple multi-project builds
     - a combination of both
 - An exception is thrown if any of the `ProjectConnection`s fail to properly resolve the model.
+- An exception is thrown if any of the resolved `EclipseProject`s have the same name.

 ### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for multiple imported Gradle builds

-This story builds on the previous by converting Buildship to create and use a single `GradleCompositeBuild` instance where multiple Gradle projects have been imported into Eclipse.
+This story builds on the previous by converting Buildship to create and use a single `GradleComposite` instance where multiple Gradle projects have been imported into Eclipse.

 When importing a new Gradle build, projects for all previously imported Gradle builds will need to be refreshed.